 Fresh Pulp Magazine is a cooperatively run, and soon, cooperatively owned science fiction magazine.

-1.Our goal is to promote STEM literacy within Black, Indigenous, and People of Color through STEM-based storytelling.
+1.Our goal is to promote STEM literacy within Black, Indigenous, People of Color, and Women through STEM-based storytelling.

 2. We wish to create agency for all of the various intersections of identity and a place where we feel free to explore the influence of those intersections on technology and vice versa.

 3. The platform will be cooperatively run.
 Which means those that participate in its creation will all have a say in how the zine is run.

 4. Fresh Pulp will be collectively owned.
 Each person is entitled to represent their contribution to the publication.
 Therefore each person is essential and entitled to no more or less remuneration than any other participant.